 - The gift will result in an immediate charitable income tax deduction of $4,055.
 Additionally, the $10,000 transferred to the fund will not be subject to estate taxes.

-- At the end of the life payments the amount of the gift, plus or minus any growth in the fund, will be used by Oregon Health & Science University Foundation to further its mission.
+- At the end of the life payments the amount of the gift, plus or minus any growth in the fund, will be distributed to Oregon Health & Science University Foundation.

 NOTE: This calculation is provided for educational purposes only.
 The type of assets transferred, the actual date of the gift, and other factors may have a material effect on the amount or use of your deduction.
 You are advised to seek the advice of your tax advisors before implementing a gift of this type.